magnuswatn/certsrv/tests/README.rst

 ADCS setup
 ----------

-The ADCS server must be domain joind, so that it has template support, and it must have two templates - one that requires manual approval, and one that don't.
+The ADCS server must be domain joined, so that it has template support, and it must have two templates - one that requires manual approval, and one that don't.

 The IIS server must be set up to accept both NTLM and basic auth.